elunna/nerfhack-changelog/README.md

 * Hide spells that are at 0% retention in the casting menu (this can be toggled with the hide_old_spells option)
 * Anti-magic fields block spellcasting for the player and monsters
 * Anti-magic fields also block wand zapping
+* Failing to read spellbooks causes confusion instead of paralysis (from xNetHack).

 ### New skill-dependent spell ranges
 * Your skill in a spell directly affects how far its ray or beam will travel: